Check SNMP data

 default: "/etc/icinga2/snmp.cfg"

-method is one of ...
+what to show; METHOD is one of ...

 about About... general device infos